 If you type your notes up, make sure your device is charged and ready to go.

-The right note taking app (we recommend Evernote) can also make all the difference in the world, helping you get way more from your notes.
+The right note taking app (we recommend Evernote) can also make all the difference in the world, helping you get way more from your digital notes.

 4. Taking down too much information